Classic One Club Men

 No wonder Milan retired the no.6 shirt in his honour.

-The legendary keeper is not only a one club man but also holds the record for consecutive Bundesliga matches - 442 from 1966-79.
+One of the greatest German keepers of all-time, a genuine legend of the game, Maier is not only a one club man but also holds the record for consecutive Bundesliga matches - 442 from 1966-79.
+You've got to feel sorry for whoever was 1.
+FC Köln's number two keeper at the time.

 A great centre-half, he made his debut for Wolves aged 15 in 1939 and played until 1959, missing only 31 matches in the 1950s!